BrianaLane/LRS2_reduction/LRS2_reduction_README.md

   2. lrs2_config.py 			 - This is the config file where the user defines the data and opts for their reduction
   3. cosmics.py 				 - This is the script that runs L.A.comsic in the reduction (http://obswww.unige.ch/~tewes/cosmics_dot_py/)
   4. lrs2_config 				 - This is a folder that contains all of the configurations files needed for LRS2 reduction
-   * lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution
-   * mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes
-   * pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction
-   * FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel
+     i.   lines_files	 - These files defined the pixel and wavelength to find the arc lines for building the wavelength solution ii.  mapping_files	 - These files contain the mapping of the fibers onto the field for building data cubes iii. pixel_flats	 - These files are the pixels flats for each CCD that can be optionally divided during reduction iv.
+FR_longCals	 - This are 1800sec FeAr exposures used for pinning down the wavelength solution for the far-red channel

 --------------------------
 4) Running LRS2 reduction: